Applying for aid

 There are many different financial aid options available to you, including grants, scholarships, student loans, and employment.
 Assistantships and fellowships may also be available to some graduate students.

-- Submit the Free Application for Federal Student Aid (FAFSA), the primary application for federal, state, and institutional financial aid—including grants, loans, and work-study programs.
+- Submit the Free Application for Federal Student Aid (FAFSA), the application for federal, state, and institutional financial aid—including grants, loans, and work-study programs.
 It takes about 30 minutes to complete online.
-You'll need to fill out your FAFSA each year you attend classes.
+You'll need to fill out the FAFSA each year you wish to apply for financial aid.
 Submitting the FAFSA doesn’t obligate you to accept financial awards or to enroll at IU.

 - Submit the IU General Scholarship Application for potential additional funding after you've been accepted.